 Why Use a Monopod?

-A monopod can be a fantastically useful piece of equipment when you’re using heavy zoom lenses and large telephoto prime lenses for sports and wildlife photography.
-Both of those types of photography often require you to stand for long period of time with heavy gear, and particularly in the case of wildlife photography, you can often find yourself needing to use slow shutter speeds in low light.
-That’s a tough thing to do at any time, but increasingly difficult wth longer focal lengths.
+A monopod can be a valuable piece of equipment when using heavy zoom lenses and large telephoto prime lenses for sports and wildlife photography.
+Both types of photography often require you to stand for a long time with heavy gear, and particularly in the case of wildlife photography, you can often find yourself needing to use slow shutter speeds in low light.
+That’s tricky to do at any time but increasingly difficult with longer focal lengths.

-A monopod provides stability which will directly help you to get sharper images, and also saves you from fatigue, which will then indirectly help you to get sharper images.
-No more tired, shaky arms right at the critical moment.
+A monopod provides stability, which will directly help you get sharper images and save you from fatigue, which will indirectly help you get sharper images—no more tired, shaky arms right at the critical moment.

 Why Use a Monopod Head?

-On their own, monopods work well from a standing position when the viewfinder is at the same height as your eye, and you are photographing something that is roughly at the same height as you.
-In this instance the monopod is vertical, or at least very close to it.
-A good example would be shooting football from the sidelines, or motorsports from the side of a track.
-In these cases I would not bother to use a monopod head, I would simply mount the camera directly to the monopod.
+On their own, monopods work well from a standing position when the viewfinder is at the same height as your eye, and you are photographing something roughly at the same height as you.
+In this instance, the monopod is vertical or very close to it.
+A good example would be shooting football from the sidelines or motorsports from the side of a track.
+I would not bother to use a monopod head; I would mount the camera directly to the monopod.

-Where things get a little harder is when you want to use a monopod to photograph something that is above or below you.
-It’s not practical to adjust the height of the tripod all the time, so without a monopod head you have to tilt the whole monopod forward or backwards.
+Things get a little more complicated when you want to use a monopod to photograph something above or below you.
+It’s not practical to adjust the height of the monopod all the time, so without a monopod head, you have to tilt the whole monopod forward or backwards.
 If you give this a try, you’ll find very quickly that your own body has limitations as to how far you can comfortably go in each direction, and those limitations will only increase as time goes on.

-Tilting the camera upwards without a monopod head requires you to crouch down awkwardly, while at the same time leaning back and angling your head to try and match the now off-angle viewfinder.
-Tilting the camera forwards might be even harder because you almost need to grow a few inches to get yourself up and over the camera as your whole setup leans forwards away from you.
+Tilting the camera upwards without a monopod head requires you to crouch down awkwardly while at the same time leaning back and angling your head to try and match the now off-angle viewfinder.
+Tilting the camera forwards might be even more complex because you almost need to grow a few inches to get yourself up and over the camera as your whole setup leans forwards away from you.

 Types of Monopod Heads

-There are three distinct types of monopod head on the market at the moment, each with their own pros and cons.
+There are three distinct types of monopod head on the market at the moment, each with its pros and cons.
 Before we get down to the reviews of individual heads, I want to talk about these distinct head types as the guide contains contenders from all three.

-A tilt head is probably what most people think of when they think of a monopod head.
-They typically have a large locking knob on one side, and when that is unlocked the camera can tilt forwards and backwards.
+A tilt head is probably what most people imagine when thinking of a monopod head.
+They typically have a large locking knob on one side, and when that is unlocked, the camera can tilt forwards and backwards.
 Sometimes there is also a tilt friction knob on the opposite side to the locking knob.

-Generally the quick-release clamp of a monopod head runs in the fore/aft direction, in line with the tilt axis.
-The reason for this is that monopod heads are primarily used for telephoto lenses which include a tripod foot, so it is the foot of the lens that is being clamped to the head, and not the camera body.
+Generally, the quick-release clamp of a monopod head runs in the fore/aft direction, in line with the tilt axis.
+This is because monopod heads are primarily used for telephoto lenses, including a tripod foot, so it is the foot of the lens that is being clamped to the head and not the camera body.

-Some of the more expensive monopod tilt heads in this guide feature a rotating clamp that can be moved by 90 degrees in order to accommodate the use of a horizontal camera base plate instead of a lens foot.
+Some of the more expensive monopod tilt heads in this guide feature a rotating clamp that can be moved by 90 degrees to accommodate a horizontal camera base plate instead of a lens foot.

-A 2-way head is essentially a tilt head that also has a rotating panning base on it.
-For stills photography on a monopod, the panning base is totally pointless since you can simply rotate the monopod to adjust your angle.
-However, a smooth panning base like the one in the Gitzo 2-Way Fluid Head can be useful for people who are shooting video while using a monopod, as it will undoubtedly produce a smoother pan.
+A 2-way head is essentially a tilt head with a rotating panning base on it.
+The panning base is pointless for still photography on a monopod since you can rotate the monopod to adjust your angle.
+However, a smooth panning base like the Gitzo 2-Way Fluid Head can be helpful for people who are shooting video while using a monopod, as it will undoubtedly produce a smoother pan.

-Another reason for the addition of a panning base, is the potential to use the head on a tripod instead of a gimbal.
+Another reason for adding a panning base is the potential to use the head on a tripod instead of a gimbal.
 These heads are typically much smaller and lighter than a gimbal, and while you would not get the effortless balance of a gimbal, good ones like the Acratech Long Lens Head will still do a good job.
-In fact Acratech sell that head more as a tripod head that a monopod head, so confident are they in its ability to support long lenses in that way.
+Acratech sells that head more as a tripod head than a monopod head, so confident are they in its ability to support long lenses in that way.

 As the name suggests, the MonoGimbal acts like a gimbal for your monopod.
-Once the lens is balanced in the fore/aft direction on the clamp, you can safely let go of the camera without having to tighten the locking knob and the camera will just sit there.
-With all other types of monopod head, you must tighten the locking knob before taking your hand off the camera, otherwise the camera will suddenly tilt either forwards or backwards.
+Once the lens is balanced in the fore/aft direction on the clamp, you can safely let go of the camera without having to tighten the locking knob, and the camera will sit there.
+With all other monopod heads, you must tighten the locking knob before taking your hand off the camera.
+Otherwise, the camera will suddenly tilt either forwards or backwards.

-The downside of this style of head is that the off-centre balance of the whole setup does take a little getting used, but I’ll talk more about that when we get down to the review section for this specific head.
+The downside of this head style is that the off-centre balance of the whole setup does take a little getting used to, but I’ll talk more about that when we get down to the review section for this specific head.

 Screw Clamp Vs. Lever Clamp on Monopod Head

-A monopod head will have a quick-release clamp on top of it, and most of them will conform to the Arca-Swiss standard of dovetail plates, with the exception of the Manfrotto 234RC head which uses the (inferior IMO) Manfrotto standard.
+A monopod head will have a quick-release clamp on top of it.
+Most of them will conform to the Arca-Swiss standard of dovetail plates, except the Manfrotto 234RC head, which uses the vastly inferior Manfrotto standard.

 On a monopod, however, I never use a lever-release clamp, and it all comes down to how I carry my monopod.
-Most of the time while I’m shooting with a monopod I’ll hoist it up onto my shoulder with the lens hanging out behind my head while I move positions.
-I’m usually wearing a backpack while doing this, and that means that there are many straps and backpack pockets in the vicinity of the monopod head.
-With a lever-release clamp, should any one of those straps catch on the quick-release lever while I move the monopod off my shoulder, it could send $20,000 of camera and lens crashing to the ground.
+Most of the time, while I’m shooting with a monopod, I’ll hoist it up onto my shoulder with the lens hanging out behind my head while I move positions.
+I’m usually wearing a backpack while doing this, which means that there are many straps and backpack pockets in the vicinity of the monopod head.
+With a lever-release clamp, should any of those straps catch on the quick-release lever while I move the monopod off my shoulder, it could send $20,000 of camera and lens crashing to the ground.